-Students will be able to arrange airport pick up with Gonzaga’s Center for Global Engagement.
+New students will be able to arrange airport pick up with Gonzaga’s Center for Global Engagement.
 Students will be met at the airport and transported by a Gonzaga van to campus or to their off-campus residences.
 Due to cleaning procedures for the pandemic only 2 to 3 students will be allowed in a van at a time.
 Pick-ups must be scheduled with ISSS at least two weeks prior to arrival in Spokane.
 To arrange an airport pickup, please contact your ISSS advisor or email email@example.com.
 (Note: Only GU students are allowed in the Gonzaga vans due to liability and insurance issues.
 Any friends and/or family that travel with you will need to coordinate their own transportation.)

 Yes, the university will work with students who need a late arrival due to visa or international travel restrictions.

 You may still be able to complete your spring semester coursework, as most courses will be offered through distance learning as well, and some courses will be offered exclusively online.
 Please contact your advisor to explore if distance delivery will work for your class schedule.
 If you are unable to attend via distance delivery, students may defer admission for a semester or one academic year.
 Learn more about the deferment process.

 For graduate level international students, please contact email@example.com for information about distance learning for your graduate level courses.

 Global Bridge 1 students can defer for up to one academic year, with readmission guaranteed.
 Gonzaga cannot guarantee scholarships for students who defer.
 A short application and final transcripts of coursework or exams is required to activate the readmission process.

 Please contact Theresa Howlett to discuss options for deferring Global Bridge 1 admission.Added July 23, 2020

 Students who will travel to campus for the Spring 2021 semester will be issued an I-20 for Spring 2021.